Uruguay: Economy

 Following the 2001 Argentine credit default, prices in the Uruguayan economy made a variety of services, including information technology and architectural expertise, once too expensive in many foreign markets, exportable.
 The Frente Amplio government, while continuing payments on Uruguay's external debt, also undertook an emergency plan to attack the widespread problems of poverty and unemployment.
 The economy grew at an annual rate of 6.7% during the 2004–2008 period.
-Uruguay's exports markets have been diversified to reduce dependency on Argentina and Brazil.
+Uruguay's export markets have been diversified to reduce dependency on Argentina and Brazil.
 Poverty was reduced from 33% in 2002 to 21.7% in July 2008, while extreme poverty dropped from 3.3% to 1.7%.

-Between the years 2007 and 2009, Uruguay was the only country in the Americas that did not technically experience a recession (two consecutive downward quarters).
+Between 2007 and 2009, Uruguay was the only country in the Americas that did not technically experience a recession (two consecutive downward quarters).
 Unemployment reached a record low of 5.4% in December 2010 before rising to 6.1% in January 2011.
 While unemployment is still at a low level, the IMF observed a rise in inflationary pressures, and Uruguay's GDP expanded by 10.4% for the first half of 2010.

-According to IMF estimates, Uruguay was likely to achieve growth in real GDP of between 8% and 8.5% in 2010, followed by 5% growth in 2011 and 4% in subsequent years.
+According to IMF estimates, Uruguay was probably to achieve growth in real GDP of between 8% and 8.5% in 2010, followed by 5% growth in 2011 and 4% in subsequent years.
 Gross public sector debt contracted in the second quarter of 2010, after five consecutive periods of sustained increase, reaching $21.885 billion US dollars, equivalent to 59.5% of the GDP.
-Uruguay was ranked 65th in the Global Innovation Index in 2021, down from 62nd in 2019.

-The growth, use, and sale of cannabis was legalized on 11 December 2013, making Uruguay the first country in the world to fully legalize marijuana.
-The law was voted at the Uruguayan Senate on the same date with 16 votes to approve it and 13 against.
+Uruguay was ranked 68th in the Global Innovation Index in 2025.The number of union members has quadrupled since 2003, rising from 110,000 to more than 400,000 in 2015 for a working population of 1.5 million.
+According to the International Trade Union Confederation, Uruguay has "ratified all eight core ILO labour Conventions".
+The growth, use, and sale of cannabis were legalized on 11 December 2013, by former president José "Pepe" Mujica, making Uruguay the first country in the world to fully legalize marijuana.
+The law was voted on at the Uruguayan Senate on the same date with 16 votes to approve it and 13 against.

-The number of union members has quadrupled since 2003, rising from 110,000 to more than 400,000 in 2015 for a working population of 1.5 million.According to the International Trade Union Confederation, Uruguay has become the most advanced country in the Americas in terms of respect for "fundamental labour rights, in particular the freedom of association, the right to collective bargaining and the right to strike.
-One of the effects of this high level of unionization was to reduce socio-economic inequalities.